zhanghaoyang0/covid_survey2/readthedocs/source/index.rst

 Data source and study population
 =============================================
-This study was conducted using EMR of affilicated children's hosptial of Jiangnan Universit, from Nov 2022 to Dec 2022.
+This study was conducted using EMR of affilicated children's hosptial of Jiangnan University, from Nov 2022 to Dec 2022.

 Meterological varaitions were also acquired.